ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 All other data is small data.

-Large data is placed in sections with a ``l`` prefix, for example ``.lbss``, ``.ldata`` and ``.lrodata``.
+Large data is placed in sections with an ``l`` prefix, for example ``.lbss``, ``.ldata`` and ``.lrodata``.
 Both small and large RELRO data are placed in ``.data.rel.ro`` as many loaders only support one ``PT_GNU_RELRO`` program header.
 At static link time the large data sections must be placed after all small data sections.
-The static linker allocates storage for ``SHN_COMMON`` symbols at the end of the ``.bss`` section if it is the last small data section, otherwise it is allocated in ``.lbss``.
+If it is the last small data section, the static linker allocates storage for ``SHN_COMMON`` symbols at the end of the ``bss`` section.
+Otherwise they are allocated in ``lbss``.

 Sample code sequences for code models
 -------------------------------------